-- 4.1 Before seeking pre-approval for any proposed dealing in Company Securities, whether by you or by your Related Persons, you should ensure that the proposed dealing: - (a) does not take place when you or your Related Persons are in possession of Inside Information (as defined in the Company's Disclosure of Inside Information Policy) and would not otherwise be prohibited from dealing under the Company's Disclosure of Inside Information Policy; and - (b) does not take place during a Blackout Period or Special Blackout Period (unless there are exceptional circumstances, in which case see section 4.4 below). - 4.2 You should submit a written request for pre-approval of the proposed transaction in the form set out at Appendix 3.1 to this manual (or such other form as the Secretary to the Board may circulate from time to time) to the chairman of the Board or such other director of the Company as has been designated by the Board as being responsible for pre-approvals (which cannot be you, if you are seeking the pre-approval).
-In his own case, the chairman shall submit a request to another designated director. - 4.3 The chairman or the designated director will decide whether or not to permit the proposed transaction and will notify you in writing of their decision within five business days of receipt of the pre-approval form.
+MC B.8 (a) and B.9

+- 4.3 The chairman or the designated director will decide whether or not to permit the proposed transaction and will notify you in writing of their decision within five business days of receipt of the pre-approval form.
 The chairman and designated director have full discretion in making their decision and may decide not to permit a dealing for any reason they consider appropriate. - 4.4 If you or your Related Persons wish to deal in Company Securities during a Blackout Period or Special Blackout Period due to exceptional circumstances, you must submit a written request for pre-approval to the chairman or designated director for determination.
-You must be able to satisfy the chairman or the designated director that the circumstances are exceptional and that the proposed dealing is the only reasonable course of action available; for example, where there is a pressing financial commitment that cannot otherwise be satisfied. - 4.5 \If any pre-approval is granted to a director due to exceptional circumstances, the Company will, as soon as practicable after the approved dealing, give written notice to the Stock Exchange stating why it considered the circumstances to be exceptional and shall make a public announcement in accordance with Rule C.14 of the Model Code and Rule 2.07C of the Listing Rules stating that the chairman or designated director is satisfied that there were exceptional circumstances justifying such dealing.
+You must be able to satisfy the chairman or the designated director that the circumstances are exceptional and that the proposed dealing is the only reasonable course of action available; for example, where there is a pressing financial commitment that cannot otherwise be satisfied. - \If any pre-approval is granted to a director due to exceptional circumstances, the Company will, as soon as practicable after the approved dealing, give written notice to the Stock Exchange stating why it considered the circumstances to be exceptional and shall make a public announcement in accordance with Rule C.14 of the Model Code and Rule 2.07C of the Listing Rules stating that the chairman or designated director is satisfied that there were exceptional circumstances justifying such dealing.